it-praktyk/PSGitLab/docs/Get-GitLabGroup.md

 PS C:\> Get-GitlabGroup -All
 ```

-Get a list of all groups in the GitLab instance.
+Get a list of all groups in the GitLab instance for which authenticated user has access.

 ### Example 2
 ```